-Lynn Shapiro Snyder, Clayton Nix, and Lesley Yeung cowrote an article titled "Defining the Essential Health Benefits Package."
+Lynn Shapiro Snyder, Clayton Nix, and Lesley Yeung, attorneys in the Health Care and Life Sciences practice in the Washington, DC, office, cowrote an op-ed titled “Defining the Essential Health Benefits Package.”

 Following is an excerpt: